ShaoxunZeng/DKernel-Plus/README.md

 ![setting](clion-debug-setting.png)

-Run `make linux-debug` and click the `Debug` in VSCode, you should see the magic happens.
+Run `make linux-debug` and click the `Debug` in CLion, you should see the magic happens.

 ## Compile kernel